 Also known as the GIA diamond grading report, a GIA certification is a universally accepted report that assesses all key attributes of the diamond.
 This includes a full review of the 4Cs - Color, Clarity, Cut, and Carat Weight - as well as visual representations to highlight clarity and diamond proportions while round cut diamonds in the D-Z range also include a GIA cut grade.

-All 50,000+ loose diamonds in the Reve Diamonds inventory have completed GIA certification.
 Here are the additional factors that will be displayed and numbered on the GIA diamond grading report.

 The date that the examination took place will be displayed here.
-As a buyer, this helps you confirm whether the GIA diamond grading report can be considered a relevant GIA certification.

 2. REPORT NUMBER